LangProc/langproc-2017-cw/debugging/README.md

     7
 ```

-There is various explaination you can give to why this program doesn't
+There are various explainations you can give as to why this program doesn't
 crash, but this is not a behaviour you should not rely upon. (
 [This stackoverflow post](https://stackoverflow.com/questions/8029584/why-does-malloc-initialize-the-values-to-0-in-gcc/8029624#8029624)
-gives insight to why the values are zero-ed out as to why there wasn't a
+gives insight as to why the values are zero-ed out and why there wasn't a
-segmentation fault, try to recall how memory and page tables are organised
+segmentation fault.
+Try to recall how memory and page tables are organised
-in an operating system.)
+in an operating system).
 To rectify this memory problem, we can use valgrind
 to diagnose the source of the problem: